Skip to Content

 We're registered with the UK data protection authority (the Information Commissioner's Office or ICO) under number ZA108184.

-This notice explains how and why we use your personal information when you open a current account and use our app, card, or services for account holders on monzo.com.
+This notice explains how and why we use your personal information when you apply for an account, use our website, app, card, or services managed by Monzo.

 For information about what cookies are and how we use them, please read our Cookie Notice.